Alan White (actor)

 Alan White (3 January 1925 – 4 October 2013) was an Australian actor who worked extensively in radio and on stage.

 He later moved to England and had a successful career there.
 He was mentored by Peter Finch.

-His television credits included Ghost Squad, Danger Man, Man in a Suitcase, The Prisoner (in the episode Dance of the Dead), The Champions, Doctor Who serial The Tenth Planet.
+His television credits included Ghost Squad, Danger Man, Man in a Suitcase, The Prisoner (in the episode "Dance of the Dead"), The Champions, Doctor Who serial The Tenth Planet.
 He also appeared in a number of British films, including No Time for Tears (1957) and Seven Keys (1961).

+He won the 1952 Macquarie Award for male lead role, for his performance in Mr Tie Toe.